For years, I’ve always wondered “what if.”

 At this point, your blog will be set up with mostly default options of WordPress!

 This guide only explained the first steps of getting everything up and running.
-If you want a full guide, a soup to nuts, what to write about, how to promote, what plugins to install, SEO, newsletters and more – this is the definitive guide (and illustrated!) to start a blog in 2020.
+If you want a full guide, what to write about, how to write engaging blog articles, how to promote, what plugins to install, SEO, newsletters and more – this is the definitive guide (and illustrated!) to start a blog in 2020.

 Go check it out — and email me where I can find it, I want to see it too!